CheggEng/zabbix-cloudwatch/README.md

 yum install ruby ruby-devel rubygems gcc libxml2-devel libxslt-devel gem install bundler zabbix-cloudwatch ln -s $(which zabbix-cloudwatch) /var/lib/zabbixsrv/externalscripts/zabbix-cloudwatch

+#We've made patches, lets fix the gem we just installed
+gem contents zabbix-cloudwatch
+#replace the bin/zabbix-cloudwatch & lib/zabbix-cloudwatch.rb in the gem files listed above with the local copies
+#I'm not a ruby dev, so I'm not sure how to install this gem from a source dir

 ```

 ## Examples